Are you marketing your property for sale?

 If someone is specifically looking in one suburb and a house in the next suburb over is literally across the street, it won’t appear in the immediate search – this property may be the most amazing house that the buyer is looking for, but they’ll never find it.
 This is when it’s important to look at what adverts you are using on Realestate.com.au you need to understand the different types of adverts and where your property might appear.

-A new form of marketing that is quickly taking hold is social media marketing (Facebook, Instagram, etc).
+Social Media Marketing (Facebook, Instagram, Youtube, Google, etc).
 Social media is the newspaper of the future, people flick through their Facebook feed, absorbing as much information as possible, analysing if what they’re seeing is worth pursuing.
 Similar to people browsing through a paper, they may not be in the market to buy a property, but they might know someone that is.
 They might be looking on the internet, but filtering down too much limiting them from finding your property.
-Through analytics involved with sponsored adverts and boosted posts, more than ever you can see where your money is being spent, and how many people and who are actively engaged in your property.
+Through analytics involved with sponsored adverts and posts, more than ever you can see where your money is being spent, and how many people and who are actively engaged in your property.
 We do find that the posts need to be engaging, and video is proven to get more engagement than simply photos.

 There are a couple of things that are a must, for very little investment is a signboard.
 A signboard might catch someone driving past that has missed the local flyers, missed the paper, missed the internet, weren’t even thinking about real estate.
 You often hear about people that drive past an auction, pull in to have a look and end up buying the property at auction.
 You just never know who might be taking a drive in the neighbourhood to visit friends and just happen to see your property from the street.
 Their friends don’t know they’re looking to buy, so never told them about the property.
 Whether it’s illuminated, or plain, even a glimpse of a signboard in front of the right house can direct a buyer to the fact your property is on the market.